Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

 After applying Equation (\ref{equ: Probability_4Component}) to each current cluster for every \textit{Obj\_Status Bin} module, the \textit{TrackingSys} module generates the probability matrix.
-Illustrated in Fig.\ref{fig: Probability_Matrix}, the module utilizes the global maximum probability to update the cluster, highlighted in red, to the corresponding object bin.
-Subsequently, this cluster and its neighboring clusters are regarded as the same person and removed from consideration.
+Figure~\ref{fig: Probability_Matrix} demonstrates an example of a two-people scenario.
+The probabilities between each potential cluster and object bins are produced.
+The module utilizes the global maximum probability, highlighted in red in Figure~\ref{fig: Probability_Matrix}, to update the cluster to the corresponding object bin.
+Subsequently, this cluster and its neighbouring clusters are regarded as the same person and removed from consideration.
 The process is then repeated: the next maximum value from the remaining possibilities is selected and allocated, continuing until there are no non-zero values left in the probability matrix.

 Ultimately, the \textit{Obj\_Status Bin} modules provide human tracking and status information to the \textit{Visualizer}, facilitating the display of human target positions and shapes based on historical cluster data.
-This method ensures accurate and real-time tracking of human targets within the environment.
+This method ensures the accurate and real-time tracking of human targets within the environment.